 In this Section I shall discuss the derivation of sentences like (69g) Wat Arie deed was een haring eten (What Arie did was to eat a herring) as well as pursue the description of sentences like (69h) Arie at een haring.
 It is my purpose to show that these two sentences can be derived from one common underlying structure, their difference being caused by the application of transformational rules.
 Of course, it may be the case that this structure contains some topicalization elements if the pseudo-cleft sentence (69g) is to be derived.
-However, since little is known about these things I shall identify here the term 'one common underlying structure' with 'one partly identical underlying structure'.
+However, since little is known about these things I shall identify here the term 'one common underlying structure'.

-To my knowledge no explicit proposal concerning the underlying structure of pseudo-cleft sentences is available.
-In Rosenbaum (1967) the term 'pseudo-cleft sentence' applied to examples like What was demonstrated by Columbus was that the world is not flat, which are said to be derived from Columbus demonstrated that the world is not flat by a set of transformations among which the Pseudo-Cleft transformation.
+To my knowledge no explicit proposal concerning the underlying structure of pseudo-cleft sentences is available.17 In Rosenbaum (1967) the term 'pseudo-cleft sentence' applied to examples like What was demonstrated by Columbus was that the world is not flat, which are said to be derived from Columbus demonstrated that the world is not flat by a set of transformations among which the Pseudo-Cleft transformation.
 However, in Jacobs and Rosenbaum (1968:39) the term 'cleft-sentence transformation' applies to a rule (introduced non-formally) converting the sentence the frog jumped into the soup into either what jumped into the soup was the frog or what the frog jumped into was the soup.
 In Dutch this rule is operative as well.
 Thus we find:

-&lt;sup>17 While closing off the present section in its final version Akmajian (1970) came to my notice.
+17 While closing off the present section in its final version Akmajian (1970) came to my notice.
 As is suggested by the title of his paper he makes a clear distinction between pseudo-cleft and cleft sentences.
-He argues that the cleft sentence It was Agnew who Nixon chose should be derived from an underlying structure of the form s[[it [Nixon chose one]] was Agnew]s, which corresponds to the pseudo-cleft sentence Who Nixon chose was Agnew.
-He does not account for the presence of be in the latter sentence.
+He argues that the cleft sentence It was Agnew who Nixon chose should be derived from an underlying structure of the form $s[[it [Nixon chose one]] was Agnew]k$, which corresponds to the pseudo-cleft sentence.
 Perhaps this account can be found in a paper announced in his bibliography, called 'Toward a Theory of Pseudo-Cleft Sentences'.

-(69r) Wat Arie at was een haring.What Arie ate was a herring.
+(69r) Wat Arie at was een haring.
+What Arie ate was a herring.

-Jacobs and Rosenbaum state that there are restrictions on its application: if the NP is specified as HUMAN, the rule cannot work as is shown by \Wie een haring at was Arie (\Who ate a herring was Arie).
+Jacobs and Rosenbaum state that there are restrictions on its application: if the NP is specified as HUMAN, the rule cannot work as is shown by Wie een haring at was Arie (Who ate a herring was Arie).
 However, this only a superficial restriction since we do find:

 (69s) Degene die een haring at was Arie.
 The one who ate a herring was Arie.